python/devguide/devrole.rst

 =================================================

-When you have consistently shown the ability to properly :ref:`help triage issues <triage>` without guidance, you may request that you be given the "Developer" role on the `issue tracker`_.
+When you have consistently shown the ability to properly :ref:`help triage issues <helptriage>` without guidance, you may request that you be given the "Developer" role on the `issue tracker`_.
 You can make the request of any person who already has the Developer role.
 If they decide you are ready to gain the extra privileges on the tracker they will then act as a mentor to